neilmb/villagefire/index.md

 form</a> you can tell us more about your own thoughts and ideas for Village Fire as well as any special needs you might have.

-For questions and comments before and after you register, please contact Liz Rog at <a href="mailto:liz@decorahnow.com">liz@decorahnow.com</a> or 563-382-8013.
-After you register, contact Brenna, our registrar: <a href="mailto:brenna.everson@gmail.com">brenna.everson@gmail.com</a> or 701-739-9001
+<a href="images/BringtoVillageFire.pdf">Click here</a> for a list of
+things you might want to bring to Village Fire.

+Contact Us: Liz Rog, Village Fire Planner, <a href="mailto:liz@decorahnow.com">liz@decorahnow.com</a> or 563-382-8013.
+Brenna Everson, Registrar, <a
+href="mailto:brenna.everson@gmail.com">brenna.everson@gmail.com</a> or
+701-739-9001.
+Call Camp Tahigwa, May 29-June 1: 563-546-7755

 <div style="text-align:center;clear:both;color:#8F0000">Come let us wrap ourselves in all of these things.</div>